Skip to main content

 If counts appear too high:

-Remember that Having conditions filter grouped results after aggregation.
+Aggregate Filters (Simple mode) and Having Conditions (Advanced mode) filter grouped results after aggregation.
 If you need to filter raw rows before grouping, use a Filter gem earlier in the pipeline.

 Similar tools and concepts